SachinMPC/MATLAB-MPC-Foundation-Course/README.md

 ## Course Application Areas
 Process Control (Chemical and Metallurgical Engineering), Robotics (Mechanical Engineering), Aeronautical Engineering, Systems and Control Engineering, Electrical Engineering
 ## Pre-requisite Knowledge
-Linear Algebra: Matrix algebra, positive definite and semi-definite matrices, eigenvalues, and eigen-vectors.
+ **Linear Algebra:** Matrix algebra, positive definite and semi-definite matrices, eigenvalues, and eigen-vectors.

-Optimization: Familiarity with basic concepts of optimization (necessary and sufficient conditions for unconstrained and constrained optimization), quadratic programming
+ **Optimization:** Familiarity with basic concepts of optimization (necessary and sufficient conditions for unconstrained and constrained optimization), quadratic programming

-Fundamentals of Feedback Control Systems: Familiarity with classical control methods (transfer function representation of dynamic models, stability analysis of SISO systems, PID controller design) and the concept of feed-forward and feedback control, Fundamentals of Digital Control: Sampling, quantization, Analog-to-Digital Converters (ADCs), Digital-to-Analog Converters (DACs)
+ **Fundamentals of Feedback Control Systems:** Familiarity with classical control methods (transfer function representation of dynamic models, stability analysis of SISO systems, PID controller design) and the concept of feed-forward and feedback control

+ **Fundamentals of Digital Control:** Sampling, quantization, Analog-to-Digital Converters (ADCs), Digital-to-Analog Converters (DACs)
 ## MATLAB and Simulink Toolboxes Required
 Control System Toolbox

 Simulink Control Design

 Optimization Toolbox

 Statistics Toolbox

 System Identification Toolbox

 Reinforcement Learning Toolbox
 ## Suggested MATLAB/Simulink Background Courses for beginners
 * [MATLAB Onramp](https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted)
 * [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink)
 ## Course Objectives
 The overall objective of this course is to introduce design, analysis and implementation of multi-variable discrete time state feedback optimal controllers for managing transient behavior of a system.
 Learning objectives can be summarized as follows:
-1. Model Development:
+1. **Model Development:**
 Develop computer control relevant linear dynamic models either from mechanistic dynamic models or from operating transient data
-2. Controller Design:
+2. **Controller Design:**
 Design state estimators (model based estimators of unmeasured variables) and multivariable state feedback based controllers (Linear Quadratic Optimal Controller or LQOC) and Model Predictive Control or MPC) using the control relevant models
-3. Stability Analysis:
+3. **Stability Analysis:**
 Analyse dynamic behavior of open loop system using controllability, observability and the controlled system using  Lyapunov’s first and second methods
-4. Performance Evaluation:
+4. **Performance Evaluation:**
 Simulate the closed loop System behavior together with the designed state estimators an multi-variable controllers and benchmark systems
 ## Learning Outcomes
 Students will be able to